dustinwhisman/spacedoor/src/how-to-play/character-creation-and-leveling-up.md

   ### Feats

-  Each time you level up, you get to choose either a [general feat](/feats) or a class feat that is specific to your character's class.
+  Each time you level up, you get to choose either a [general feat](/feats), a race feat specific to your character's race, or a class feat specific to your character's class.
 You don't get to choose a feat to start with, but leveling up happens quickly in this game, so check the lists to see what you might want to take once you level up.

   ### Details and Flavor